Vincit/multi-user-test-runner/README.md

 authorization().expect(toFail(ifAnyOf(roles("ROLE_USER", "ROLE_ADMIN"), users("User1"))));
 ```

-This will simply fail/pass test depending if the following call throws/doesn't throw an exception.
+This will simply fail/pass test depending if the following call throws/doesn't throw an exception
+with the current user.

 ## Stop waiting for exceptions